G5JDA/SOTAtoADIF/CONTRIBUTING.md

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

 ### Your First Code Contribution
 If you don't know where to begin: start small.
 Pick an issue you think you can tackle and get going.
+If you'd like to contribute a new feature, be sure to create an issue offering to do so first.
+This will likely save much back and forth when compared to surprise PRs!

 Otherwise, any contributions are gladly accepted - hopefully without too much nitpicking or style editing required 😊.

+Essential:
+- Develop for no older than Python 3.10, preferably 3.11 or 3.12.
+- Do not require non-standard imports (yes, even if the package can be installed with pip!)

 ### Improving The Documentation
 For now the only docs are the README.